daviortega/jensenlabtest/mynotes.md

 * output: 'Tony'

 **FOR 02/27 MEETING:**
->Complete Markdown tutorial
+>1.
+Complete Markdown tutorial

->Begin working on own tutorial about learning Github that will make sense to like-minded people
+>2.
+Begin working on own tutorial about learning Github that will make sense to like-minded people

->Look at "Biowonks Github"
+>3.
+Look at "Biowonks Github"

->Figure out how to get multiple line breaks in Markdown
+>4.
+Figure out how to get multiple line breaks in Markdown

 **NOTES 02/27**